Close Banner

 Pass holders can purchase additional days at Vail Resorts-owned resorts at Advanced Lift Ticket Rate at the ticket window once all days are used.

-All the Details of the Upcoming Ski Epic Pass for 2023-2024 - Epic Buddy PassEpic Pass Comparison (with a final price including taxes and fees as of April 2022.
-Hop back for 2023-2024 prices soon)
+All the Details of the Upcoming Ski Epic Pass for 2023-2024 - Epic Buddy PassEpic Pass Comparison (with a final price including taxes and fees as of March 2024.

 Which Epic Pass Cost How Many Resorts?
 Restrictions?
 Additional Tickets/Benefits?